Firuz Bobiev

-Firuz Bobiev (Фируз Бобиев; born 18 June 1992) is a Tajikistani footballer who is last known to have played as a midfielder for Regar-TadAZ.
+Firuz Bobiev (Фируз Бобиев; born 18 June 1992) is a Tajikistani prfessional footballer who plays as a midfielder for Regar-TadAZ.

 Career

 Bobiev started his career with Moldovan side Academia, where he made 6 league appearances and scored 4 goals.
 On 25 July 2009, Bobiev debuted for Academia during a 2–1 win over Nistru.
 Before the 2011 season, he signed for Istiklol in Tajikistan, helping them win the league.

 In 2012, he signed for Moldovan club Speranța (Crihana Veche).
 Before the 2015 season, Bobiev signed for Khujand in Tajikistan.